Euphorbia ramiglans now E. caput-medusae

 Euphorbia ramiglans is a dwarf stem succulent, a form of E. caput-medusae into which it now has been absorbed.
 So have E. tuberculata, E. muirii and E. marlothiana, all growing near some part the west coast of South Africa and bearing cyathia hard to differentiate from each other.
 That task is fortunately no longer necessary, while the observed variations can be enjoyed.

-The flat, sandy, western part of the Richtersveld receives its little rain in winter; some years getting nearly none at all.
+The flat, sandy, western part of the Richtersveld receives its little rain in winter.
+Some years it gets nearly none at all.
 Heavy, low fog that lingers does compensate somewhat, as well as the lower temperatures occurring here compared to the inland across the mountains to the east.
-Many succulent plant species do well in these particular climatic conditions, also this Euphorbia.
+Many succulent plants do well in these climatic conditions, including this Euphorbia.

-The main, short stem is club-shaped, becoming 5 cm thick, based on ample, fleshy roots.
-The numerous branches of the plant angle up and out from the upper stem part, 2,5 cm to 4 cm long and 12 mm to 20 mm thick.
+The main, short stem is club-shaped, becoming 5 cm thick.
+It is based on ample, fleshy roots.
+The numerous branches angle up and out from the upper stem part, 2,5 cm to 4 cm long and 12 mm to 20 mm thick.

 Some plants are described as single-stemmed, their branching beginning several centimetres above-ground.
 Those stems may be sand-blasted on the side of the prevailing wind.
-This wind also moves the sand, discomfiting the plant by uncovering an upper part usually concealed.
-Conversely, close to the sea some of the plants are semi-buried in the sand, at times only the purple fruit capsules seen dotted in a cluster above the sand, on long stalks.
+This wind also moves the sand, discomfiting the plant by uncovering an upper part normally concealed.
+Conversely, close to the sea some of the plants are semi-buried in the sand, at times only the purple fruit capsules seen dotted on long stalks in a cluster above the sand.

-The survival tactics of living species are more inventive and wide-ranging than the tricks of circus magicians, although spectators dont feature in the design of such exercise.
-The exception being plants enrolment of pollinators, where things dont stop at gawking (Frandsen, 2017; Williamson, 2010; iNaturalist; http://redlist.sanbi.org).
+The survival tactics of living species are more inventive and wide-ranging than the tricks of circus magicians, although spectators don't feature in the design of such exercise if they are not pollinators or fruit dispersers (Frandsen, 2017; Williamson, 2010; iNaturalist; http://redlist.sanbi.org).